NguyenQuang-10/Elden-Ring-In-Java/docs/designrationale.md

 + SpawnEnemyAction extends from Action, it needs to know what kind of enemy to spawn therefore it is depended on the Enemy class

+### Trader
++ Trader is extended from Actor
++ Trader is associated with a Player
++ Trader has BuyBehaviour and SellBehaviour that implements Behaviour
++ When a Player interacts with the Trader, depending on whether the Player choose to buy or sell, the respective Behaviour will evaluate the trade
++ The behaviours' getAction will return their respective BuyAction or SellAction (extended from Action) if condition for a trade is met or null if not.
++ When BuyAction or SellAction is executed, they will make the modification to the Player's rune and inventory